coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 ``real_scope``
   This scope includes the standard arithmetical operators and relations on type :g:`R` (axiomatic real numbers).
-It is delimited by key ``R`` and comes with an interpretation for numerals using the :g:`IZR` morphism from binary integer numbers to :g:`R`.
+It is delimited by the key ``R`` and comes with an interpretation for numerals using the :g:`IZR` morphism from binary integer numbers to :g:`R`.

 ``bool_scope``
   This scope includes notations for the boolean operators.
-It is delimited by key ``bool``, and bound to the type :g:`bool` (see above).
+It is delimited by the key ``bool``, and bound to the type :g:`bool` (see above).

 ``list_scope``
   This scope includes notations for the list operators.
-It is delimited by key ``list``, and bound to the type :g:`list` (see above).
+It is delimited by the key ``list``, and bound to the type :g:`list` (see above).

 ``core_scope``
   This scope includes the notation for pairs.
-It is delimited by key ``core``.
+It is delimited by the key ``core``.

 ``string_scope``
   This scope includes notation for strings as elements of the type string.